JULIELab/jcore-projects/jcore-opennlp-token-ae-medical-german/README.md

 This model was trained on the confidential FRAMED corpus, a non-sharable collection of various German-language clinical document types as described in [1].
 The model and the descriptor file can be found in the `src/main/resources` folder.
-Performance in a 10-fold crossvalidation on the complete framed corpus with OpenNLP's (v1.6) standard configuration was
+Performance in a 10-fold crossvalidation on the complete framed corpus with (**ToDo**: what configuration?)
 ```
-Precision: 0.721
-Recall: 0.650
-F-Measure: 0.684
+???
 ```
 ### Reference
 **[1]** *list reference to LREC 2014 here*